Homegear/Homegear-Linux-Touch-Panel-08-DSI-Display-Driver/README.md

 There is a chance that they also fixed the issue that occured with 60 Hz in the older kernels, I'll try to see if they did after I'll receive the new CM3+ with more flash memory.

+For 5.10 I also had to enable i2c in config.txt, otherwise touch won't work.
+One of the uncommented lines did the trick.